LumaKernel/vim-tsdetect/README.md

 ## Installation

-Run `:CocInstall coc-tsdetect` in vim/neovim or install `vim-tsdetect` with your favorite plugin manager and build with `yarn && yarn build`.
+Run `:CocInstall coc-tsdetect` in vim/neovim or install `vim-tsdetect` with your favorite plugin manager and build with `pnpm install && pnpm run build`.
 It is enough to install one of them.

 ## How does this detect TS environments?